rflandau/gwcli/CONTRIBUTING.md

 # Design and Philosophy

+## Command Tree Generation

+The command tree is self-building: Each nav knows navs and actions underneath it, 'recurring' downward until only actions are returned.

+Root begins generation as it is just a Nav.
+Take a look at `Execute()` in root.go; you can see that root is given a series of `.New*Nav` and `.New*Action`.
+Diving into one of the `.New*Nav` subroutines shows that it is built in the same way as root: given a series of self-building Navs and a list of actions that can be invoked at that level.

+### Creating a New Nav

+To create a new Nav, just create a `.New*Nav` command and add it to the list of nav for the parent nav you want this nav to be accessible under.

+The package structure of gwcli reflects the command tree, but there is no real reason this has to be the case.

 ## "Global" Variables

 A number of development features exist as global singletons driven by static subroutines operating on a single, underlying variable instance.